IECEX VS ATEX: NAVIGATING GLOBAL CERTIFICATION STANDARDS FOR GAS SENSING

 In the specialized field of hazardous area equipment, certification is not merely a legal requirement, it is a guarantee of safety and performance.
-For instrument manufacturers (OEMs) integrating Gas sensors into their devices, understanding the distinction between IECEx and ATEX is critical for global market access.
+For instrument manufacturers (OEMs) integrating gas sensors or detection heads into their devices, understanding the differences between IECEx and ATEX is critical for global market access.

 What is the IECEx System?